rob-derosa/CustomVisionHack/guide/backend_guide.md

    1. this will create a boilerplate function called `Function1` 1. we will replace this function with a real one shortly
 1. Test out the function by clicking the Run/Debug button in Visual Studio
    1. You may be prompted to download and install the Azure Functions CLI tools 1. click the "Yes" button to accept
-1. Use Postman or a browser to make a GET request to the function (e.g. `http://localhost:7071/api/Function1?name=Rob`) and verify the ouput `Hello, Rob`, for example
+1. Use Postman or a browser to make a GET request to the function (e.g. `http://localhost:7071/api/Function1?name=Rob`) and verify the ouput (e.g. `Hello, Rob`)
 <br/><img src="resources/postman_verify_function1.png" width="75%" />